1982 Pacific typhoon season: Retirement

-Due to extensive damages in Japan by Typhoon Bess, the name Bess was retired and later replaced by Brenda, which was first used in the 1985 season.
+Due to extensive damage in Japan by Typhoon Bess, the name Bess was retired and later replaced by Brenda, which was first used in the 1985 season.

+For unknown reasons, Pamela was decommissioned.
+Pamela was later replaced by Peggy, which was first used in the 1986 season.

 Season effects

 This table will list all the storms that developed in the northwestern Pacific Ocean west of the International Date Line and north of the equator during 1982.
 It will include their intensity, duration, name, areas affected, deaths, missing persons (in parentheses), and damage totals.
 Classification and intensity values will be based on estimations conducted by the JMA.
 All damage figures will be in 1982 USD.
 Damages and deaths from a storm will include when the storm was a precursor wave or an extratropical low.